yididiel7/example-nvim-plugin/lua/greetings/rtp-correction.md

 This works because according the "man nvim", you'll notice that --cmd runs BEFORE any vimrc, so it probably gets overridden. -c runs after reading the file, so it takes precedence.

-At 3:45, after entering nvim, check that the current directory is in the rtp using the vim command
+Inside nvim you can Run a check to see if the current directory is in the rtp using the vim command

 ```:echo &rtp```